Michael (Michael Jackson album): Authenticity of vocals on three tracks

 Before the premiere of "Breaking News", Sony Music Group stated it had "complete confidence in the results of our extensive research, as well as the accounts of those who were in the studio with Michael, that the vocals on the new album are his own".
 Producer Riley, Frank DiLeo and Jackson's estate defended Sony's claims that the song is authentic.
 On December 6, 2010, the Cascio family appeared on Oprah, where Eddie Cascio insisted the songs were sung by Jackson, and showed the studio where he had allegedly recorded the songs.
 Riley, who had worked on "Monster" and "Breaking News", said that the confusion had come about as a product of processing Jackson's vocals using software such as Melodyne.
 In September 2013, almost three years after the album release, Riley wrote on Twitter that his participation in the project had been "set up".
-Recording of the Cascio tracks was rumored to be recorded around late/early 2007.
+In a September 2022 interview, Riley said that he believed that the Cascio tracks were not sung by Michael, adding that he was "influenced and pushed to say the things that were said".

 Fans have suggested that Italian-American R&B singer Jason Malachi recorded vocals for the tracks, but this was denied by the Jackson estate's lawyer.
-On January 16, 2011, a statement appeared on Malachi's Facebook page "confessing" to recording the vocals; however, Malachi claimed on MySpace that his Facebook and website had been hacked.
-Malachi's manager Thad Nauden stated that "Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album".
+On January 16, 2011, a statement appeared on Malachi's Facebook page "confessing" to recording the vocals and apologizing to Michael's fans; however, Malachi later claimed on MySpace that his Facebook and website had been hacked.
+Malachi's manager Thad Nauden stated that "someone created a phony Facebook page in Jason's name.
+Jason wants everyone to know beyond a shadow of a doubt, he did not sing a single note on the album".
+Nauden later retracted the claim that the Facebook account was not Malachi's, but maintained that Malachi was not involved in the Michael album.

 On June 12, 2014, a consumer who had purchased Michael filed a class-action lawsuit against Sony Music, the Jackson Estate, MJJ Productions, Cascio and Porte for violation of consumer laws, unfair competition and fraud.
 The complaint was based on an expert report prepared by forensic phonetician Dr. George Papcun that contested the authenticity of the vocals.
 According to the lawsuit, the report had been peer-reviewed and supported by a second well-credentialed independent audio expert.
 Sony, the Estate, Cascio and Porte raised First Amendment defense, claiming that regardless of the songs' authenticity, they had a constitutional right to attribute them to Jackson.
-On June 30, 2016, the judge refused to grant defendants' motion and ordered that the case proceeds to class certification.
+On June 30, 2016, the judge refused to grant the defendants' motion and ordered that the case proceeded to class certification.
 On August 23, 2018, some sources reported that Sony had admitted in court that the vocals on the Cascio songs were not performed by Jackson.
 The next day, Sony lawyer Zia Modabber dismissed the reports, stating that "no one has conceded that Michael Jackson did not sing on the songs".